Coding Specialist Program

 Coding and Billing Specialist Program header art

 The Coding Specialist program which is approved by the American Health Information Management Association (AHIMA) Foundation for Professional Certificate Approval Programs (PCAP) provides specialized training for individuals interested in becoming a coding specialist in a variety of settings where diagnostic and procedural data are coded for reimbursement and other data collection purposes.
-Upon successful completion of the program the student will be eligible to sit for the following coding exams administered by the American Health Information Management Association:

 1. Describe health care organizations from the perspective of key stakeholders.